Why Grace Refuge Outreach Worldwide Exists

 Imagine you were born in the U.S. to American parents but you had no rights of citizenship because your parents are native Americans.
 This is the situation of thousands of minority groups in SE Asia.
 They don’t have a national ID card and thus are not be able to go to school.
 When they become adults, they can’t get a legal job nor can they own property, so they are relegated to live their entire lives as virtual slaves of the majority group.

 Most of the children G.R.O.W. is rescuing are from minority groups known in Thailand as “hill tribe.”
-They are poor, uneducated, indentured servants with no representation, and they suffer daily discrimination in the hands of those who exploit them.
-And that’s why we must act to rescue them and we must act now.
-G.R.O.W. is in the vanguard of a movement to right this wrong and we ask you to join us in making it possible for us to give hope and a future for these precious children.
+They are poor, uneducated, indentured servants with no representation, and often exploited into the sex slave trade or forced child labor.
+That’s why we must act to rescue them, and we must act now.
+G.R.O.W. is in the vanguard of a movement to right this wrong, and we ask you to join us in making it possible for us to give hope and a future for these precious children.

 About Grace Refuge Outreach Worldwide

 G.R.O.W. was founded in 2009 when a group of like-minded people met Faa in the US, heard her passion to rescue at-risk and abused children and saw her resolve to fight this evil in SE Asia.

 In those early years, some basic ideas were agreed upon:

 1. We would focus primarily on children aged 5-10, from minority groups, who are also living in abject poverty, and thus are among the most likely to be sold into sexual slavery;

 2. We would be proactive in trying to save children prior to their being caught by the web of sexual exploitation business;